edelstone/best-remote/README.md

 ## Why I made this

 I've been doing a lot of research on remote companies for my next job opportunity, and I figured I'd share with others who might benefit from this.
-There are [lots](https://github.com/lukasz-madon/awesome-remote-job/blob/master/README.md) [of](https://weworkremotely.com/) [good](https://github.com/jessicard/remote-jobs/blob/master/README.md) [resources](https://remotebase.io/) out there on remote jobs, but none that focused on organizing the best info (recruitment sites, articles, blog posts, interviews, etc.) about the absolute best companies.
+There are [lots](https://github.com/lukasz-madon/awesome-remote-job/blob/master/README.md) [of](https://weworkremotely.com/) [good](https://github.com/jessicard/remote-jobs/blob/master/README.md) [resources](https://remotebase.io/) out there on remote jobs, but none that focus specifically on gathering the most interesting information (recruitment sites, articles, blog posts, interviews, etc.) about the absolute best companies.

 ## My criteria

 I personally gravitate towards organizations with an opinionated view of themselves.
-They've thought pretty deeply on what they're about and they document it for the world, whether in the form of a well-crafted recruitment page, frequent blog posts, podcast appearances, or whatever.
+They've thought pretty deeply about their culture and they signal it, whether in the form of a well-crafted recruitment page, frequent blog posts, podcast appearances, or whatever.
 I'm also only featuring organizations that are “remote-first” or “remote-friendly”, not merely “remote-allowed” or those with firm geographic restrictions.

 ## Credits